ntmoore/ntmoore.github.io/broken_things/broken_things.md

 I have a small solar irrigation system that I use for my garden.
 [The pump doesn't last very long](solar_water_pump.md)

+I got my finger caught in a rototiller.
+[Xray showing bone that was ground away etc](finger.md)

 ## Cars and Trucks

 The [keyless entry lock keypad](Ford_lock.md) on a Ford Truck.

 [I hit a deer](Sienna_Deer.md) with my wife's van.

+[My son hit a deer](volvo_deer.md) with a 2004 Volvo XC70.
+We discovered it wasn't the first time the car had been in a front-end collision.

 ## At Work